Freakonomics is a mix of psychology, sociology and economics.

 Financial Incentives Are Just One of Many Incentives

-Freakonomics does not deny that rational and monetary incentives play a huge role: it simply takes a larger view on incentives.
+Freakonomics does not deny that rational and monetary incentives play a huge role, but it takes a larger view on incentives.

-It also includes social incentives (ie: not wanting to look bad) and moral ones (not wanting to do something which feels wrong).
+It also includes social incentives, such as not wanting to look bad, and moral incnetives, such as not wanting to do something which feels wrong.

 Purely Financial Incentives Can Backfire